search-rug/search-rug.github.io/_team/tijs-van-der-storm.md

   linkedin: "https://www.linkedin.com/in/tvdstorm/"
   twitter: "https://twitter.com/tvdstorm"
   github: "https://github.com/tvdstorm"
-fields:
+callout: "There’s too much code in the world!
+We should rethink the software stack with DSLs for better productivity, reliability, and stakeholder communication."
+fields: # use ids from _data/fields.json
-  - lang
+  - devtools
-  - arch
+  - dsl
 topics:
   - Software Language Engineering
   - Language Workbenches